Administrative Hours Monday – Friday 10am – 6pm

 Join us for jewelry making for both experienced artists and those who profess to be non-artists!

-All materials are provided.
-Material Costs are due at the end of class.
-Casting costs depend on the weight of your item, ranging from approximately $40 for a simple thin band ring, $85 for an inch wide pendant to $100 for a thin silver bangle plus tax.
-Students must pay for items to be cast at the end of each class before leaving, but taking this class does not require you to cast an item if you’re not happy with it.
-Jewelry will be ready in approximately three weeks and ready for pickup at Ah Haa School for the Arts.
+If you choose to cast your piece, material costs are due at the end of class.
+Students must pay for items to be cast before leaving, however taking this class does not require you to cast an item if you’re not happy with it.
+Casting costs depend on the weight of your item, ranging from approximately $75 for a simple thin band ring to $200 for a half inch bangle plus tax.
+Jewelry will be ready in approximately four weeks and ready for pickup at Ah Haa School for the Arts.
+Shipping available for an additional fee.

 About the Artist